 Step 3: Create Your Plan

-Fill out this template or use it as a guide to writing your communication plan.
+Fill out this template or use it as a guide to write your communication plan.

 Step 4: Practice Your Emergency Plan